JeffreyBenjaminBrown/hode/docs/ui.md

 even if it does not all fit on the screen.

 ### `M-r`: Replace the command window with this buffer's last successful search
+### `M-S`: Insert results of evaluating focus as a search
+#### The idea

+Suppose you often find yourself running

+`/find alice | bob | chris`

+You can add that search as an expression to your graph.
+Once it's in your graph, when it has focus
+(see the section called "Move focus" earlier), you can run it by pressing `M-S`.
+The search results will be inserted underneath it.

+#### Encoding a search: the fragile way

+There are many ways you could add that search as an expression in the graph.
+Here is the simplest way:

+`/add "alice | bob | chris"`

+Note that the query has been wrapped in quotation marks.
+Otherwise Hode would try, as usual, to interpret the `|` symbols to mean "or", and it would get confused.
+(If Hode enjoyed sarcasm, it might respond, "Which one do you want to add -- alice or bob or chris?")

+#### Why that way is fragile

+Suppose your graph had an error, and you had to change "bob" to "rob".
+Every expression that "bob" was in now says "rob" instead.
+But the search you encoded did not include "bob" -- it contained instead the string "alice | bob | chris".
+So now the search is broken -- it will continue looking for "bob", not "rob".

+#### Econding a search: the robust way

+Here is a better way to encode the same search:

+`/add alice # "|" # bob # "|" # chris`

+Each term in the search -- the words and the `|` symbols -- are now separated by `#` marks.
+When you run the search, the expression is "flattened": the # marks are stripped away, and the results joined together (with spaces in between).

+This way, when you press `M-S`, the search that gets run is the same:

+`alice | bob | chris`

+But since each term in the search has been encoded as a separate entity, Hode "knows what they are".
+If you change "bob" to "rob", it will change in the search too.

+(You don't have to wrap "alice" or "bob" or "chris" in quotation marks, because they contain no characters that Hode treats specially.)

+#### PITFALL: Back references are not currently implemented

+Suppose node X encodes a search that finds nodes Y and Z.
+If you evaluate X, you will find Y and Z.
+But if you visit Y or Z,
+you will receive no information about its relationship to X.

 ## Keyboard commands that work from the Buffers buffer